Completing the Application

 - On letterhead, computer-generated form, or Board-provided form.

-Employment Verification(s): Send the Verification of Health Related Employment form to an official at each place of employment where you practiced any health related profession (including non-clinical work) during the last five (5) years.
-The form must include complete beginning and ending dates of employment and an evaluation of overall performance.
-Verifications of employment/practice from where you are currently employed or practicing that are dated more than six (6) months prior to the receipt of your application to the Board must be re-submitted with a current verification.
+.
+This form, or a letter sent directly to the Board, must include beginning and ending dates of association and an evaluation of overall performance.
+Verifications of employment/practice from where you are currently employed or practicing that are dated more than three months prior to the receipt of your application by the Board must be re-submitted with a current verification.
 Only employment verifications for the past five (5) years are required unless you are advised otherwise by the Board.

-Personal History Questions: If you answer "YES" to any personal history question, please furnish details and request source documents as indicated here.
+If you answer "YES" to any personal history question, please furnish details and request source documents as indicated here

 The Board may require other documentation or explanatory statements.